ubadh/TrafficSIgnsDetection/README.md

 ### Haar Cascades:

-For better results, training my own Haar Cascades seemed to be necessary.
+For better results, training my own Haar Cascades seems to be necessary.
 To do that, there are a few steps to follow.

 In fact, to build a proper dataset, both a set of positive samples and negative samples were needed (with negatives being at least double the number of positives).
 Alongside the sample, a list of all the names of the samples is required.
 This can easily be done using the command: